Studio Begnini

 Rome, Museo Nazionale Etrusco di Villa Giulia

 Lebanese artist Mouna Rebeiz first presented The Soothsayer in 2022 at the Pavilion of the Republic of San Marino during the 59th International Art Exhibition – La Biennale di Venezia.
-The installation has now been reimagined as a site-specific project for the magnificent Renaissance setting of Villa Giulia, an initiative strongly supported by Luana Toniolo, Director of the Museo Nazionale Etrusco.
+The installation has now been reimagined as a site-specific project for the magnificent Renaissance setting of Villa Giulia.

-Conceived at the intersection of Artificial Intelligence and esotericism, the installation consists of twenty-two monumental Tarot cards representing the Major Arcana.
+Conceived at the intersection of Artificial Intelligence and symbolic traditions, the installation consists of twenty-two monumental Tarot cards representing the Major Arcana.
 Created on large mirrored surfaces that directly engage visitors, the works invite them on a journey towards a deeper understanding of themselves.

 The Soothsayer draws inspiration from Shakespeare’s Julius Caesar, in which the Etruscan haruspex Spurinna warns Caesar not to go to the Senate on the Ides of March, foretelling that he will otherwise meet his death.
 Ignoring the soothsayer’s prophecy, Caesar falls victim to the most famous conspiracy in Roman history.